arackcheev/master/blocknetdxSETUP.md

 ---

 ## Configure Coin Addresses
-In each hosted coin wallet, create a new address and label it something informative, like “DX address” (xbridge expects a labelled receive address)
+In each wallet, create a new address and label it something informative, like “DX address” (xbridge expects a labelled receive address)

  * To create a new address, go to your wallet’s “receive” tab and click “new address”